 Call center hours are Monday - Friday from 8:30am to 4:30pm.

 - You must be at least 5 years of age to receive the Pfizer vaccine.
-Parental consent must be given for anyone under 16 years of age.
+Parental consent must be given for anyone under 16 years of age and it must be given for 16 and 17 year olds that are receiving a booster dose.
 The Parental Consent Form can be found here. .